A look at the latest in local food, dining and drinking news

 Inspired by the building’s ’60s-era structure—a long flat roof, columns, rectangular shape and vertical glass windows—and her own newly purchased mid-century Fair Oaks house, Peterson, whose background is in visual merchandising and has worked with Williams Sonoma and West Elm, imagined a mid-century modern Palm Springs resort.
 To help turn her dream into a reality, Peterson brought on MTA Hospitality designers Whitney Johnson and Leslie Hoffeditz.

 Building on what Peterson describes as “pool party on the outside, sexy and dramatic on the inside,” the team tore the interior of the mortuary down to its studs, pulling up mint green carpet to expose the concrete floors and knocking down walls to create a 360-degree bar that opens onto the patio via a garage door.
 And that patio?
-A 6,000-square-foot chunk of the expansive parking lot will soon house two giant bocce ball courts, three fire pits, queen palm trees and an area for with play structures for little ones.
+A 6,000-square-foot chunk of the expansive parking lot will soon house two giant bocce ball courts, three fire pits, queen palm trees and an area with play structures for little ones.

 Inside, the 4,000-square-foot space is being outfitted with décor that fits into the mid-century modern oasis aesthetic, including a walnut banquette with peacock teal faux leather upholstery, saucer-shaped Nelson bubble pendant lamps and gold metal chairs.
 The entryway is affixed with a giant brass light fixture that resembles an upside-down artichoke and illuminates an 8-foot by 3-foot oval floor mural painted to look like tile by local artist Jeremy Stanger using the aforementioned peacock teal and gold geometric accents (“It’s more beautiful than any tile we could have found,” says Johnson).
-Sommer’s mother Judi Peterson, who owned a sign-painting company in Sacramento for three decades, did all the interior painting, including a gray wall mural with huge white palm fronds.
+Sommer’s mother Judi Peterson, who owned a sign-painting company in Sacramento for three decades, contributed a gray wall mural with huge white palm fronds.

 “When Sommer brought the idea of doing this Palm Springs-inspired retreat, we were like, ‘Okay, yes please,’” says Johnson, who says she felt like the project was one MTA couldn’t pass up.
 “Everybody wants to be somewhere else.
 And the fact that it used to be a mortuary—people are going to be totally shocked when they are in there.”